SONIC3D/gendev-macos/README.md

 ### Build path accessibility

 The path /opt/toolchains/gen/ may required to be created manually with root permission.
-And it should be chmoded to make the shell user writable.
+It should be chmoded to make the shell user writable.

 ```sh
 sudo mkdir -p /opt/toolchains/gen